rwxrob/notes/Performance adventure cycling kit.md

 Here are my ongoing notes to develop a high-performance adventure cycling kit that can be used in October in North Carolina.
-This kit doesn't have a "casual clothes" option because all the clothes double as casual and performance (no Lycra at all)
+This kit doesn't have a "casual clothes" option because all the clothes double as casual and performance, no lycra at all.
+Bibs make zero sense because the are hard to get out of, look weird, and only provide minimal aero gains over OrNot Mission shorts in reality.

+## Bags

 - TailFin Aeropack  (carbon, no fast dropouts, no pannier mounts, $385)
+- LeadOut bento box

+## Water

+The one thing I never want to be caught without is water.
+(I've had that happen before.)
+Carrying a filter no matter where I go is _always_ worth it.
+The 500ml bottles are just

+- Katadyn BeFree Tactical 1.0L Water Filter
+- 500ml Elite x2 (or 750 depending on trip)

 - ClubRide Go-Long shirt x2
 - OrNot Mission shorts x2
 - ExOfficio underwear (cycling length) x2